Frequently asked questions

-AMA MAP BP is a high-impact evidence-based quality improvement (QI) program, providing health care organizations (HCOs) a clear path to significant, sustained improvements in blood pressure (BP) control.
-AMA MAP BP has been shown to help HCOs achieve—and sustain—a 10 percentage point increase in hypertension control.1
+AMA MAP Hypertension is a high-impact evidence-based quality improvement (QI) program, providing health care organizations (HCOs) a clear path to significant, sustained improvements in blood pressure (BP) control.
+AMA MAP Hypertension has been shown to help HCOs achieve—and sustain—a 10 percentage point increase in hypertension control.1

 Why should improvement of BP control be a priority for my HCO now?

 Improving BP control is one of the most effective ways to improve patient health within your HCO.
 Hypertension significantly increases the risks of heart, brain, kidney and other diseases.
 Together, these conditions contribute to nearly 850,000 deaths annually in the United States—many that could be prevented with better blood pressure control.2

 In the United States, blood pressure control has been declining over the last 5 years.
 Now, less than half of adults with hypertension have it controlled.

 AMA MAP BP is shown to increase BP control rates by 10 percentage points in 6 months with sustained results at 1 year.1 These improved high blood pressure outcomes may lead to better quality scores and opportunities for streamlined reimbursement.